-------WARNINGS AND PRECAUTIONS -----
+---WARNINGS AND PRECAUTIONS ----

 - Myelosuppression: Can cause severe bone marrow suppression resulting in cytopenia and an increased risk of infection.
-Do not administer pemetrexed for injection when the absolute neutrophil count is less than 1500 cells/mm and platelets are less than 100,000 cells/mm.
-Initiate supplementation with oral folic acid and intramuscular vitamin B12 to reduce the severity of hematologic and gastrointestinal toxicity of pemetrexed for injection.
+Do not administer pemetrexed when the absolute neutrophil count is less than 1500 cells/mm3 and platelets are less than 100,000 cells/mm3.
+Initiate supplementation with oral folic acid and intramuscular vitamin B12 to reduce the severity of hematologic and gastrointestinal toxicity of pemetrexed.
 (2.4, 5.1) - Renal Failure: Can cause severe, and sometimes fatal, renal failure.
 Do not administer when creatinine clearance is less than 45 mL/min.
 (2.3, 5.2) - Bullous and Exfoliative Skin Toxicity: Permanently discontinue for severe and life-threatening bullous, blistering or exfoliating skin toxicity.
 (5.3) - Interstitial Pneumonitis: Withhold for acute onset of new or progressive unexplained pulmonary symptoms.
 Permanently discontinue if pneumonitis is confirmed.
 (5.4) - Radiation Recall: Can occur in patients who received radiation weeks to years previously; permanently discontinue for signs of radiation recall.
 (5.5) - Embryo-Fetal Toxicity: Can cause fetal harm.
 Advise patients of the potential risk to a fetus and to use effective contraception.
 (5.7, 8.1, 8.3)

------ADVERSE REACTIONS ------ADVERSE REACTIONS
+----ADVERSE REACTIONS -----

-- The most common adverse reactions (incidence ≥20%) of pemetrexed for injection, when administered as a single agent are fatigue, nausea, and anorexia.
-(6.1) - The most common adverse reactions (incidence ≥20%) of pemetrexed for injection when administered with cisplatin are vomiting, neutropenia, anemia, stomatitis/pharyngitis, thrombocytopenia, and constipation.
-(6.1) - The most common adverse reactions (incidence ≥20%) of pemetrexed for injection when administered in combination with pembrolizumab and platinum chemotherapy are fatigue/asthenia, nausea, constipation, diarrhea, decreased appetite, rash, vomiting, cough, dyspnea, and pyrexia.
+- The most common adverse reactions (incidence ≥20%) of pemetrexed, when administered as a single agent are fatigue, nausea, and anorexia.
+(6.1) - The most common adverse reactions (incidence ≥20%) of pemetrexed when administered with cisplatin are vomiting, neutropenia, anemia, stomatitis/pharyngitis, thrombocytopenia, and constipation.
+(6.1) - The most common adverse reactions (incidence ≥20%) of pemetrexed when administered in combination with pembrolizumab and platinum chemotherapy are fatigue/asthenia, nausea, constipation, diarrhea, decreased appetite, rash, vomiting, cough, dyspnea, and pyrexia.
 (6.1)